nextstrain/cli/doc/installation.rst

 ===================

-After installation and setup, run ``nextstrain check-setup --set-default`` to ensure everything works and automatically pick an appropriate default runner based on what's available.
+After installation and setup, run ``nextstrain check-setup --set-default`` to ensure everything works and automatically pick an appropriate default runtime based on what's available.
 You should see output similar to the following:

 .. code-block:: console